klewkl/upsell_recommendations/README.md

-## Repository with materail for academic paper "Comparative Analysis of Algorithmic Approaches for Upselling Recommendation Tasks Using Item-Usage History Interaction Data"
+## Repository with materials for academic paper "Comparative Analysis of Algorithmic Approaches for Upselling Recommendation Tasks Using Item-Usage History Interaction Data"

 ### Datasets: